poulpix/PXGoogleDirections/README.md

 ## ⚠️ Requirements
 - Runs on iOS 8.1 and later.
-- Compatible with Swift 3 / Xcode 8 and later.
+- Compatible with Swift 4 / Xcode 9 and later.
+  - Please use v1.3 if you are on Swift 3 and/or Xcode 8.
   - Please use v1.2.3 if you need compatibility with a previous version of Swift.
 - The SDK depends on the official Google Maps SDK for iOS (more information here: [Google Maps iOS SDK](https://developers.google.com/maps/documentation/ios/))